- SPC is a statistical process used in manufacturing and quality control to ensure all processes operate within acceptable limits.

 The 30 minutes is the mean with the ± 10 minutes representing the acceptable deviation range.

 If we were to plot a whole month’s worth of commute data, then nearly all data should fall between 20 to 40 minutes for commuting to work aka common cause variation.

-However, if there is one day where the commute time was 1 hour and 5 minutes, it’s beyond our acceptable range and we have to find out why.
+However, if there is one day when the commute time is 1 hour and 5 minutes, it’s beyond our acceptable range, and we have to find out why.
 The reason?
-An accident that created a long traffic jam aka special cause variation.
+A flat tire that caused a delay, aka special cause variation.

 The goal of the SPC is to eliminate special cause variations.

 There are 14 quality control tools used in SPC.
 Seven are quality control tools, and the other seven are supplemental tools.

 - Check sheet